Skip to content

-This page documents known compatibility issues between Python Liquid's default Environment and the reference implementation of Liquid, written in Ruby.
-We strive to be 100% compatible with the reference implementation.
+This page documents known compatibility issues between Python Liquid's default Environment and Shopify/liquid, the reference implementation written in Ruby.
+We strive to be 100% compatible with Shopify/liquid.
 That is, given an equivalent render context, a template rendered with Python Liquid should produce the same output as when rendered with Ruby Liquid.

 Coercing Strings to Integers Inside Filters